AdobeDocs/experience-manager-65.en/help/managing/best-practices.md

     * Defines inputs and deliverables according to phase, milestone, and persona.
     * Provides automated overviews (quality, health, and completeness) to indicate progress and project-health.

-* Documentation, based on the [checklist](/help/managing/best-practices-checklist.md), that details the:
+* Documentation based on the [checklist](/help/managing/best-practices-checklist.md) that details the:

     * [Project Heartbeat](#projectheartbeat) analysis.
     * [Status by Role](#status-by-role) overview.